 They know the local real estate market.They know the local real estate market.

-A major reason for hiring a buyer’s agent is that they know the local market better than anyone.
+A primary reason for hiring a buyer’s agent is that they know the local market better.
 Each market is different from town to town and even neighborhood to neighborhood.
-Anyone who hopes to make a successful purchase should be represented by an experienced agent who knows the local where they intend to buy.
+Anyone who hopes to make a successful purchase should be represented by an experienced agent who knows the local they intend to buy.

 They can help with financing.They can help with financing.

-For many people, securing financing will be the most difficult part of the home buying process.
+For many, financing will be the most challenging part of the home-buying process.
 Lenders like to see a good credit score and good credit history.
-For those with poor credit, having a buyer’s agent can help level the playing field and improve your chances of securing financing.
-They’re not miracle workers, but they can help with navigating the intricacies of financing options.
+Having a buyer’s agent can help level the playing field and improve your chances of securing financing for those with poor credit.
+They’re not miracle workers, but they can help navigate the intricacies of financing options.
 They can also help you decide which mortgage program best suits your situation and deal with all the paperwork that any mortgage application entails.

 They know the neighborhood and buildings.They know the neighborhood and buildings.

-A key thing to remember about the home buying process is that you’re not just buying a home; you’re also buying the neighborhood that comes with it.
+A key thing to remember about the home buying process is that you’re not just buying a home but also buying the neighborhood with it.
 This adds another layer of complexity to the buying process that a buyer’s agent can help you with.
 No amount of online research can replace the knowledge and experience you’ll gain from an experienced agent who knows the neighborhood.

 For instance, you’ll want to know how well your chosen neighborhood caters to your preferred lifestyle.
 Do you rely on public transport to get around?
 Then you’ll need to know where the closest subway station is.
-If you’re an outgoing person, then you’ll want to know about the nightlife and entertainment options available there.
-Anyone who has children or is planning to soon will need to know what school zone they’ll fall into.
-These and more are just some of the neighborhood considerations that a trained agent can help you with.
+If you’re an outgoing person, you’ll want to know about the nightlife and entertainment options.
+Anyone with children or plans to soon will need to know what school zone they’ll fall into.
+These are just some neighborhood considerations that a trained agent can help you with.

 They can help with the details and ensure you choose the right property.They can help with the details and ensure you choose the right property.

-When it comes to deciding between multiple listings, an agent can help you focus on those properties that match your needs, wants, and best interests.
-Even at the best of times, the housing stock in NYC can be quite limited.
+Even at the best of times, the housing stock in NYC can be pretty limited.
 It’s rare for a buyer to find a home that ticks all the boxes within their budget.
 Compromises will have to be a made, and a buyer’s agent can help steer you towards the home that best suits your needs and budget.
+When deciding between multiple listings, an agent can help you focus on those properties that match your needs, wants, and best interests.

-Additionally, they can also help with the little things like choosing apartments for you and making appointments.
-All of this takes time, and without an agent, it’s hard to know which apartments and buildings are worth your time.
+They can also help with choosing apartments for you and making appointments.
+All this takes time, and without an agent, it’s hard to know which apartments and buildings are worth your time.

 They might have access to off-market listings.They might have access to off-market listings.

-One clear advantage of having a buyer’s agent is that they may have access to off-market listings that haven’t gone public yet.
-Known as pocket listings, these hidden properties are completely invisible to buyers who go without representation.
-In a cut-throat competitive market like NYC, access to these listings can prove vital.
+One clear advantage of having a buyer’s agent is that they may have access to off-market listings without going public, yet known as a pocket listing.
+These hidden properties are entirely invisible to buyers who go without representation.
+Access to these listings can prove vital in a cut-throat competitive market like NYC.

 They can help with problematic co-op purchases.They can help with problematic co-op purchases.

 About 75% of Manhattan’s apartments are co-ops.
-This can be problematic for those who aren’t familiar with their ownership structure or purchasing process.
-Even for those familiar with them, buying one can still prove to be a long and stressful journey.
-Along with all the usual negotiating, offers, and counteroffers, buyers also have to deal with putting together a board package and passing the board interview.
-This requires a great deal of paperwork and preparation, with no guarantee that your application will be accepted.
+This can be problematic for those unfamiliar with their ownership structure or purchasing process.
+Even for those familiar with them, buying one can still prove a long and stressful journey.
+With the usual negotiating, offers, and counteroffers, buyers must assemble a board package and pass the board interview.
+This requires excellent paperwork and preparation, with no guarantee that your application will be accepted.

-An experienced agent who knows the area and the board can make this step a lot easier.
+An experienced agent who knows the area and the board can make this step easier.
 Along with helping you compile the perfect board package, they can coach you on what to expect in the interview.
-That way, you’ll be prepared and know what to expect before going in.
+You’ll be prepared and know what to expect before going in.

 They can provide investment advice.They can provide investment advice.

 As one of the biggest and most popular real estate markets globally, NYC is a tough market to get into for any newcomer.
 Hiring an agent can give you the boost you need to get started and make the right decisions.
 They can help you model anticipated cash flows, internal return rates, cap rates, and expected net profits.
-They can also put you in touch with all the right people, from lenders to contractors to property managers.
-If you’re planning to become a landlord, an Elika agent can also help you market the homes and find the right tenants.
+They can also connect you with all the right people, from lenders to contractors to property managers.
+If you plan to become a landlord, an Elika agent can also help you market the homes and find the right tenants.

 They can handle negotiations.They can handle negotiations.

-Negotiations are a key part of any home transaction, and this is where the advantage of having an agent really begins to show itself.
-Even if you consider yourself a good negotiator, you may still come up short compared to an agent with insider knowledge on the market.
+Negotiations are a crucial part of any home transaction, and this is where the advantage of having an agent begins to show itself.
+Even if you consider yourself a good negotiator, you may still come up short compared to an agent with insider knowledge of the market.
 It also helps to have the negotiator be someone who can keep emotion out of it.
-This keeps you safe from high-pressure tactics that are designed to play on a buyer’s emotions.
+This keeps you safe from high-pressure tactics that affect a buyer’s emotions.

-Negotiations can be a tough slog, but a great buyer’s agent will know how to conduct them so you can be sure of getting a fair deal.
-As an exclusive buyer’s agency, you can be confident that Elika has your back throughout all steps in the buying process.
+Negotiations can be challenging, but a great buyer’s agent will know how to conduct them so you can be sure of getting a fair deal.
 They’ll also perform a comparative market analysis (CMA) to determine the right asking price to start negotiations.
+As an exclusive buyer’s agency, you can be confident that Elika has your back throughout all buying processes.

 They can manage communications with listing agents.They can manage communications with listing agents.

 In any home transaction, emotions can run high.
 This is why it helps to have a buyer’s agent handle all communications between the listing agent and sellers.
 It puts an emotional stopgap between you and the property.
-Since the buyer’s agent is an impartial advisor, they won’t be swayed as much as you might be by emotional pressure.
+Since the buyer’s agent is an impartial advisor, they won’t sway you as much as you might be by emotional pressure.

 They can handle the condo and co-op buying process.They can handle the condo and co-op buying process.

 There’s a lot that goes on when purchasing a property.
-No matter how much research you do on the buying process, you may still be tripped up by the unexpected.
+No matter how much research you do on buying, you may still be tripped up by the unexpected.
 Hiring an agent can make the buying process a lot less opaque.
-They’ll be an invaluable guide through the twists and turns that you are sure to meet on your journey.
-If any problems do arise, like a bad inspection report or a lien on the building, you’ll be glad to have an agent by your side that can get things back on track.
+If any problems arise, like a bad inspection report or a lien on the building, you’ll be glad to have an agent who can get things back on track.
+They’ll be an invaluable guide through the twists and turns you will surely meet on your journey.

 They can recommend attorneys, mortgage lenders, home inspectors, and more.They can recommend attorneys, mortgage lenders, home inspectors, and more.

 Hiring a buyer’s agent doesn’t just give you access to all their knowledge and experience.
 It also gives you access to all the other experts you’ll need on the homebuying journey.
-There are real estate attorneys, home inspectors, contractors, architects, interior designs, and many other experts you’ll need both before and after completing your home purchase.
-Your Elika Agent will have a calling list of such experts who they’ve worked with and can vouch for when needed.
-Nothing says you have to take their recommendations, but if you can’t find a reason not to, then that’s one less thing to worry about.
+You’ll need real estate attorneys, home inspectors, contractors, architects, interior designers, and many other experts before and after purchasing your home.
+Your Elika Agent will have a calling list of experts they’ve worked with and can vouch for when needed.
+Nothing says you have to take their recommendations, but if you can’t find a reason not to, that’s one less thing to worry about.

 You won’t pay anything out of pocket for their services.You won’t pay anything out of pocket for their services.

-One final reason for hiring a buyer’s agent and the one that clinches it for most people is that you won’t pay anything extra for their services.
-Like listing agents, buyer’s agents are paid through commissions that come out of the proceeds of the sale.
-The seller, not the buyer, always pay this.
-In NYC, real estate commissions are about 5-6% of the sales price and are always split 50/50 between the listing brokerage and buyer’s brokerage.
+One final reason for hiring a buyer’s agent, which clinches it for most people, is that you won’t pay extra for their services.
+Like listing agents, buyer’s agents are paid through commissions that come out of the proceeds of the sale, and the seller, not the buyer, always pays this.
+In NYC, real estate commissions are about 5-6% of the sales price and are co-brokered 50/50 between the listing brokerage and the buyer’s brokerage.

-If you were to go without representation, then that commission still has to be paid.
+That commission still has to be paid if you were to go without representation.
 However, it will then go entirely to the listing brokerage.
-As such, it makes little sense not to hire a buyer’s agent.
-It costs you nothing extra and leads to a whole load of benefits that you would otherwise miss out on.
+It makes little sense not to hire a buyer’s agent, and it costs you nothing extra and leads to many benefits that you would otherwise miss out on.